trilinos/trilinos.github.io/pages/packages/didasko/didasko.md

 *   [Browse](https://trilinos.org/docs/dev/packages/didasko/doc/html/index.html) the source of all Didasko’s examples;
 *   Check the FAQ page.

-Have fun!
-Don’t hesitate to [contact us](http://trilinos.org/oldsite/packages/didasko/contact.html) for bugs, suggestions, or to help with the development!

 If you want to cite didasko and/or the Trilinos tutorial PDF document, please use the following bibtex entry: